thosgood/this-weeks-finds/markdown/51-100/week079.md

-I will explain these more carefully next time, but for now I mainly want to state that we can also *define* an adjunction to be a pair of functors L: C → D and R: D → C together with natural transformations e:
+I will explain these more carefully next time, but for now I mainly want to state that we can also *define* an adjunction to be a pair of functors L: C \to D and R: D \to C together with natural transformations e:
 LR =\> 1~D~ and i: 1~C~ =\> RL making the above 2 equations hold!
 This
 is the definition of "adjunction" that is the most similar to the definition of "equivalence".